MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-security-identity.md

 - [Personal access tokens](../accounts/use-personal-access-tokens-to-authenticate.md) (PATs) to generate tokens on your behalf for:
 	- Accessing specific resources or activities, like builds or work items
-	- Clients like Xcode and NuGet that require usernames and passwords as basic credentials and don't support Microsoft account and Microsoft Entra features like multi-factor authentication
+	- Clients like Xcode and NuGet that require usernames and passwords as basic credentials and don't support Microsoft account and Microsoft Entra features like multifactor authentication
 	- Accessing [Azure DevOps REST APIs](/rest/api/azure/devops/)

 - [Azure DevOps OAuth](../../integrate/get-started/authentication/oauth.md)